The first part of problem 4-6 for block shear.

 Topics included in our discussion are shown in the next slides.

-The solved problem is from Prof. Abi O. Aghayere’ss handbook, it is required to determine if the channel and gusset plate are adequate for the applied tension force but we have to consider the block shear.
+We need to determine whether the channel and gusset plate are adequate for the applied tension ultimate Load, but we also have to consider the block shear.

 Solved problem 4-6-P-ult with block shear